 Photo by iStock.com/gabe9000c

-5. Ragtag (branches across Tokyo and Japan)
+5. Ragtag (Branches across Tokyo and Japan)

-Ragtag is a chain of clothing recycle stores, with the majority of their shops in the greater Tokyo area.
-Their branch in Harajuku is one of the biggest recycle shops in the Harajuku area.
 Ragtag has both men’s and women’s items of clothing, ranging from high-fashion brands to Japanese street brands.
-Because of the focus on brand name clothing the prices are higher — think at least ¥1,000 for a T-shirt — but if you’re into that kind of thing you’d know what kind of bargains you’re snapping up.
+Because of the focus on brand-name clothing the prices are higher — think at least ¥1,000 for a T-shirt — but if you’re into that kind of thing you’ll know what kind of bargains you’re snapping up.
 They also have a good range of shoes, bags and other accessories for similar prices — a pair of shoes starts at ¥1,000 and goes up from there.
-If you’re worried about prices here you’d best stick to the sale racks.

 5. Kinji Used Clothing (Harajuku)

-Kinji Used Clothing buys a range of goods, but if you look at their Sell Me page, you’ll find out the specifics.
-You can translate this into English if needed.
-You can either sell your clothing for the good old cash option, or choose credits and use them in the store to buy other clothes there.
-It’s up to you!
-What’s also great abut Kinji Used Clothing is its super convenient location, only being about 50 meters form the Meiji Dori-Omotesandō intersection as you head towards Takeshita Dori.
-It’s also a huge store filled with all of those Harajuku guys and gals.
+Kinji Used Clothing buys a range of goods, but if you look at the Sell Me page on their website, you’ll find out the specifics (you can machine-translate it into English if needed).
+You can either sell your clothing for the good-old cash option, or choose credits and use them in the store to buy other clothes there.

 secondhand shopping